jasongraphix/nest-gallery/README.md

 ## Requirements

-- Nest Learning Thermostat Gen 1 or Gen 2
+- Nest Learning Thermostat (Gen 2)
-- USB-A to USB-A cable (Gen 2) or USB-A to Mini-USB (Gen 1)
+- Micro-USB cable
 - Device charged to at least 50%
 - Device connected to your WiFi network